 Orientation day was a really fun day!
 I got to befriend new people with like-minded interests and a passion for studying film.
 It was really fun logging into our student accounts and exploring what the campus has to offer!

 Do you have any helpful tips to share with fellow students?

 My tip to share with fellow students is to connect with as many people as you can on campus over the different disciplines!
 You get to meet some really interesting people that will help you in your SAE and passion projects and that are eager to be involved.
 Another tip that I’d like to share is to take any opportunity that comes to you – this will help gain as much experience in the field that you’ll be working in!

 What is the best fun fact about yourself?

-The best fun fact about myself is that my background is in performing arts.
-This has benefited me when I’m making my content as I know what is it like making a production from the beginning to end.
-I know and I appreciate the hard work that goes into development on a film, stage show, record etc. The performing arts has made me into an outgoing, fun and vibrant person!
-That’s why I love doing the student council things as I love to mingle with people.
+The best fun fact about myself is that my background is in the performing arts.
+The performing arts have made me into an outgoing, fun, and vibrant person!
+That’s why I love doing the student council things as I love to meet new people.